Toronto Comic Con

 The Toronto Comic Con was an annual comic book convention held in Toronto, Ontario, Canada.
-It started in 2003 and was sold in 2009 to Wizard Entertainment owner Gareb Shamus.
+It started in 2003, organized by local retailer Paradise Comics, and was sold in 2009 to Wizard Entertainment owner Gareb Shamus.
 It was subsequently relaunched as a Wizard event in 2010.
 The event has been on hiatus since spring 2012.

 From 2003 to 2007 the subtitle for the event was "A Celebration of Comic Books, Graphic Novels, Manga and Sequential Art".
 During those years the event was scheduled to run over three days (Friday through Sunday).
 In 2008 the convention was a two-day event (Saturday and Sunday).

 Events

 Features have included: exhibitor room for commercial selling of related goods, a corporate area for companies to promote their projects, an Artist Alley area for comic book creators, a guest area for invited guests of the convention, panel room for discussions on various aspects of comic books and creators, workshops and children's programming.
 In previous years the convention was the home to additional special events programming such as Women of Comics Symposium and the Joe Shuster Awards.